23ewrdtf/Captive-Portal-WordPress/README.md

 Test popup on other devices.
 Already works on Samsung S4, S7, S9, IPhone X and Blackberry

-Add wifi name to be configured from the command line
+Add wifi name, passwords and WP database to be configured from the command line

 #### Tested